mondbr/PFDA_project/README.md

 In this project, I aim to present my research abilities by identifying and addressing gaps in the dataset, substituting missing data with alternative values using various techniques.
 I use multiple methods to analyze the available data, ensuring a comprehensive approach.

 The goal of the project is to prepare and analyse wind speed data while assessing the wind power potential for possibilities of a wind farm in selected area.
 This should demonstrate my ability to apply advanced analysis methods that might be helpful in my future work as data analyst.

+This project demonstrates my ability to clean, preprocess, and analyse large datasets, while also addressing real-world issues like missing or incomplete data.
+Additionally using of Python and various libraries such as Pandas, Matplotlib, and Scikit-learn shows proficiency in data analysis and machine learning.

 ## Get Started